13th Guards Poltavaskaya

 The 4th Guards Tank Corps antecedents were of an earlier wartime formation of the 17th Tank Corps.
 In late June 1942 the 17th Tank Corps took part during the Battle for Voronezh, being deployed west of the city and later in the Mid Don Operations 17-30th December 1942, where for distinguishing itself in combat it was to be renumbered as a Guards tank unit.
 Order No.1 of 3rd January 1943, of the NKO of the USSR authorised the creation of the 4th Guards Tank Corps, which was to be formed from brigades of the former 17th Tank Corps.

-The following brigades made up the core of the new 4th Guards Tank Corps, namely 12th Guards Tank (former 66th), 13th Guards Tank (former 67th), 14th Guards Tank (former 174th) and the 3rd Guards Motorized Rifle (former 31st).
-During the course of the war the Corps composition also included separate regiments and battalions during different periods.
+The following brigades made up the core of the new 4th Guards Tank Corps, namely 3rd Guards Motorised Rifle (former 31st), 12th Guards Tank (former 66th), 13th Guards Tank (former 67th) and the 14th Guards Tank (former 174th).During the course of the war the Corps composition also included separate regiments and battalions during different periods.

-Г (in Latin text the letter G) to denote Gvardiya (Guards)) superimposed over the left leaf.
-The respective units identification designation letter and or number was incorporated centrally above the leaves and below the letter Г.
+The Corps tactical identification insignia that was applied on the vehicles in the colour white and consisted of a pair of oak leaves with the Cyrillic letter Г (in Latin text the letter G) to denote Gvardiya (Guards)) superimposed over the left leaf.
+The respective units identification designation letter and or number were sometimes also incorporated centrally above the leaves and below the horizontal top of the letter Г.

-he newly formed Corps had an early baptism of fire, for its part in the capture of Kantemirovka during the southern operations of the Voronezh Front, it was awarded the honorific title of 'Kantemirovsky', Order NKO No.42 on 27th January 1943 refers.
+Shortly after its formation on 3rd January 1943, the newly formed Corps had an early baptism of fire, for its part in the capture of Kantemirovka during the southern operations of the Voronezh Front, it was awarded the honorific title of 'Kantemirovsky', Order NKO No.42 on 27th January 1943 refers.
 In July and August 1943 the formation endured continuous combat on the Belgorod-Kharkov operations in the Kursk Salient.
 In April 1944, for courage and heroism shown during the liberation of cities on the right bank Ukraine, the Corps was awarded the Order of the Red Banner and seventeen regiments and separate battalions were awarded honorifics titles of: Shepetovsky, Zhitomirsky, Yampolsky, and Tarnopolsky.
 The Corps was also involved in the drive to the River Vistula in the autumn of 1944.
 During the subsequent Vistula-Oder Offensive the Corps was awarded the Order of Lenin for its part in the liberation of Krakow, Poland in January 1945.

 There after in January 1945 the Corps specifically became a mobile army group for the 5th Guards Army and took part in the same areas of operations of the 13th Guards Rifle Division until the end of the war.

 The 4th Guards Tank Corps was one of the first Soviet units to reach the River Elbe in April 1945.
-On the 28th April the Corps with elements of the 5th Guards Army was redirected from the Berlin offensive, south to Prague, Czechoslovakia.
+On the 28th April the Corps with elements of the 5th Guards Army were redirected from the Berlin offensive, south to Prague, Czechoslovakia.
 On route the Corps took part in the capture of the southern German city of Dresden, which had been severely damaged in February by Allied bombing.
 The Corps was also involved in the fighting for the suburbs of Prague during the very last hours of conflict of the war with the final German resistance in the city.
 During the course of the war the Corps was attached to the 27th, 60th Armies, 1st and 5th Guards(twice) and 59th Armies respectively as well as the STAVKA and various Front Reserves.

 For the courage shown by soldiers and officers of the Corps, twenty three units received awards, the staff of the Corps was thanked officially by the Supreme commander in Chief eighteen times, thirty two of its members were awarded the title of Hero of the Soviet Union and more than twenty thousand received awards and medals, including five becoming Chevaliers of the Order of Glory.